 350px ElectoralCollege1792.svg

-The Results
+The Election of 1792: The Results

 Since the last election, all of the States that made up the United States at the time finally got around to ratifying the Constitution as previously mentioned and the new states of Vermont and Kentucky officially became a part of the U.S. in March of 1791 and June of 1792 respectively.

-As you probably already know, George Washington won re-election making him the first two-term President and the only one to win 100% of the electoral votes in two consecutive elections.
+George Washington won re-election making him the first two-term President and the only one to win 100% of the electoral votes in two consecutive elections.
 Washington received 132 electoral votes, John Adams came in second with 77 electoral votes, George Clinton received 50 electoral votes, Thomas Jefferson got 4 votes and Aaron Burr only received one.

 Even though George Washington warned against the creation of political parties and foreign alliances, it was far too late as the battle lines had been drawn between the Federalists and the Democratic-Republicans and by 1796 the war over who will be in charge as President will begin.